naegelejd/nolli/doc/semantic_analysis/checklist.md

 ### Unit (A single file)

-- Make or find package table for specified package name.
+- Make or find package symbol table for the package name specified in the `package` declaration.

-### Imports
+### Usings

-- Find specified packages (files), parse them, obtain their AST.
-- Build or add to existing package table for each AST

 ### Classes